joinpursuit/AC_4_Web/units/deepdive/exercises/modules/modules.md

 - Do not take any input from the user (i.e. remove lines that make use of the `process` object).
 - Wrap the code in a function that takes as arguments a folder name, an extension, and a callback function.
+- Change the `forEach` method call to `filter`: instead of logging the files, return a new array that contains only the files with the desired extension.
+Save the array to a new variable.
 - If there is an error while reading the folder, invoke the callback with the error.
-- Otherwise, invoke the callback at the bottom of the function with two arguments: `null` and the list of files.
+- Otherwise, invoke the callback at the bottom of the `readDir` function with two arguments: `null` and the filtered file array.
 - Export the function using `module.exports`.

 2. In `main.js` do the following: